readytotest/playwright-allure-report/README.md

 This repository publishes Playwright test reports to a GitHub Pages site after every CI/CD run.
 The reports are generated using Allure and deployed with the `actions-gh-pages` GitHub Action.

-> ✨ If you're here because you're stuck trying to get Allure working with in GitHub Actions with GitHub Pages and subdirectories...
+> ✨ If you're here because you're stuck trying to get Allure working in GitHub Actions with GitHub Pages and subdirectories...
 Hopefully this saves you a few hours of your life.

 #### What I Learned the Hard Way
 - Allure history links break if the report isn't served from your main username.githb.io repo